SphereII/SphereII.Mods/0-SCore/ReadMe.md

 	[ Crop Management ]
 		- Improved the valve system to be a bit more reliable
-		- Fied BloomTest01 Prefab used for testing:
+		- Fixed BloomTest01 Prefab used for testing:
 			- Includes water tower, valves, pipes, and farm plots

 	[ UAI ]